AleksandrStorozhenko/ConwayTransducer/README.md

 # References

-This repository is based on the theoretical framework presented in the paper "Conway’s Cosmological Theorem and Automata Theory".
+This repository is based on the theoretical framework presented in the paper "Conway’s Cosmological Theorem and Automata Theory" (available on [arXiv](https://arxiv.org/abs/2409.20341v1)).
 We encourage readers interested in the detailed proofs and theoretical background to consult the original paper for a deeper understanding.